Eyad-Jawad/HuffmanCompression/README.md

 ./zipper "InputFile" "outputFile"

 ````
-And I have made a bash script to automate compiling and running the tests if you want to:
+And I have made a power-shell script to automate compiling and running the tests if you want to:
 ```

 ./run-test.ps1

 ```